nori-dot-eco/carbon-removal-whitepapers/cdr-blended-tonne.md

 ## Governance

-Ensuring that a buyer of a blended tonne purchases the full carbon removal credit, i.e. both the less durable fast-cycle credit available immediately and the more durable slow-cycle credit available in the future, is essential if companies are going to use this product for net-zero claims.
+Ensuring that a buyer of a blended tonne purchases the full carbon removal credit (i.e. both the less durable fast-cycle credit available immediately and the more durable slow-cycle credit available in the future) is essential if companies are going to use this product for net-zero claims.
 While Nori has not determined the exact mechanism to ensure the complete purchase of a blended tonne, there are a few options being considered — research into the legal and financial aspects needs to be conducted before a final mechanism is chosen.
 Additionally, further user research of buyer and supplier needs is required.
-Further, Nori expects iteration in collaboration with market participants on these mechanisms as the CDR industry matures and grows.
+Nori expects iteration in collaboration with market participants on these mechanisms as the CDR industry matures and grows.

 We are currently considering the following mechanisms: